This phrase woke me from my sleep and continued rolling around in my mind and spirit as the days went on.

 And today, a hint surfaced.

-You see, for months I’ve been processing a tension; after years of embracing contemplation through listening and prayer, I’m also desiring holy action.
-As much as I value sitting on the couch in deep reflection with God, can there also be creative doors He swings open?
+You see, for months I’ve been processing a tension; after years of embracing contemplation, I’m now desiring holy action that emerges from listening before doing.
+Yet, as much as I value sitting on the couch in deep reflection with God, can there also be creative doors He swings open?
 Being and doing that comes from Him alone?

 A gentle question comes.